microchip-pic-avr-examples/avr64ea48-ammonia-fusa-demo-mplab-mcc/README.md

 ## Summary

-This example has shown how to implement an ammonia monitor using the Class B libraries on the AVR&reg; EA family of MCUs.
+This example is an example of implementing an ammonia monitor using the Class B libraries on the AVR EA family of MCUs.